singerla/pptx-automizer/README.md

   outputDir: `my/pptx/output`
 })

-// Now start and import a root template.
-All slides will be appended to
+// Now we can start and load a pptx template.
-// any existing slide in RootTemplate.pptx
+// Skipping the second argument will set the root template.
-let pres = automizer.importRootTemplate(`RootTemplate.pptx`)
+// Each addSlide will append to any existing slide in RootTemplate.pptx. let pres = automizer.load(`RootTemplate.pptx`)
-  // We want to make two files available and give them a handy label.
+  // We want to make some more files available and give them a handy label.
-  .importTemplate(`SlideWithShapes.pptx`, 'shapes')
+  .load(`SlideWithShapes.pptx`, 'shapes')
-  .importTemplate(`SlideWithGraph.pptx`, 'graph')
+  .load(`SlideWithGraph.pptx`, 'graph')
-  .importTemplate(`SlideWithImages.pptx`, 'images')
+  .load(`SlideWithImages.pptx`, 'images')

 // addSlide takes two arguments: The first will specify the source presentation's
 // label to take the template from, the second will set the slide number to require.